Career Timeline of Gordon Hayward: Major Achievements and Milestones

 On December 9, 2019, Gordon Hayward returned from injury against the Cavaliers.

-In November 2020, Gordon Hayward was traded by the Celtics to the Charlotte Hornets in a sign-and-trade agreement.
+In November 2020, the Celtics traded Gordon Hayward to the Charlotte Hornets in a sign-and-trade agreement.

-On November 29, 2020, Gordon Hayward was signed by the Celtics to a four-year, $120 million deal and then traded to the Charlotte Hornets.
+On November 29, 2020, Gordon Hayward was signed by the Celtics to a four-year, $120 million deal and then traded to the Charlotte Hornets, along with 2023 and 2024 second-round draft picks, in exchange for a conditional 2022 second-round draft pick.

 December 23, 2020: Hornets Debut

-On December 23, 2020, Gordon Hayward made his Hornets debut, putting up 28 points, seven assists, and four rebounds.
+On December 23, 2020, Gordon Hayward made his Hornets debut, putting up 28 points, seven assists, and four rebounds in a 121–114 loss to the Cleveland Cavaliers.

 December 5, 2021: Season-High 41 Points